 By the age of eighteen, the average adult has 32 teeth; 16 teeth in the upper jaw and 16 teeth in the lower jaw.
 Most jaws can only fit 28 teeth in a healthy way.
 The four extra teeth that don’t fit are your third molars (3rds), also known as Wisdom Teeth.
 Although most people develop and grow 32 permanent adult teeth, many times their jaws are too small to accommodate the four wisdom teeth.

-When inadequate space prevents the teeth from erupting they are called impacted (see below).
-This indicates their inability to erupt into the proper position for chewing and cleaning.
+When inadequate space prevents the teeth from erupting, they are called impacted (see below).
+Impacted teeth are unable to erupt into the proper position for chewing and cleaning.
 We will need to see you for a consultation to determine if you will benefit from wisdom tooth removal.
 With an oral examination and x-rays of the jaws, Dr. Reynolds can evaluate the position of the wisdom teeth and help you decide whether or not they should be removed.
-A special x-ray of your mouth and jaws will be taken to determine if your wisdom teeth are impacted, if there is room for them to erupt, and how difficult it will be to have them removed.
+A special x-ray of your mouth and jaws will be taken to determine if your wisdom teeth are impacted if there is room for them to erupt, and how difficult it will be to have them removed.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the early teenage years even before the teeth erupt into the mouth.